 Instructions

-- Cool before slicing: Remove from oven and cool completely on a wire rack to allow residual steam to finish the crumb structure.
+- Cool before slicing: Transfer to a wire rack and cool completely to let steam finish crumb structure.
+Cutting too early produces a gummy interior.

 Chef’s Notes: Tips for Success